Venkatakrishna00/Venkatakrishna00/README.md

 <h2 align="left">Hi 👋!
-My name is Venkatakrishna K and I'm a Azure Cloud & Devops Engineer , from India..</h2>
+My name is Venkatakrishna K and I'm a  Cloud/Devops Secuirty Engineer , from India..</h2>

 ###